gorhill/httpswitchboard/README.md

 This extension is also useful if you wish to speed up your browsing, by blocking all requests for images as an example.

 HTTP Switchboard is the fruit of a personal project, there no company of any kind involved, therefore no agenda other than giving users the tools to be in complete control of their browser.
 I appreciate the thought, but I do not want donation, now or in the future.
 If you **REALLY** want to give something in return, then my wish would be that you direct your donation to an organisation genuinely dedicated to defend basic principles of democracy.
 Examples: [Freedom of the Press Foundation](https://pressfreedomfoundation.org/), [EFF](https://www.eff.org/), [Wikileaks](https://wikileaks.org/), or whatever non-for-profit organisation fits the _"genuinely dedicated to defend basic principles of democracy"_ profile in your home country.

+Can't deny it, encouraging comments from the stores or elsewhere do help.

 ## License